highcharts/connectors-morningstar/docs/connectors/creating-your-first-chart.md

         underlyingTable = connector.getTable('UnderlyingAssetAlloc');
 ```

-`AssetAlloc` is the general view, splitting net assets across bonds, cash, convertible bonds, equity, and other. `CanadianAssetAlloc` is the Canadian view, and `UnderlyingAssetAlloc` breaks the portfolio down by underlying instrument type.
+`AssetAlloc` is the general view, splitting net assets across bonds, cash, convertible bonds, equity and other. `CanadianAssetAlloc` is the Canadian view, and `UnderlyingAssetAlloc` breaks the portfolio down by underlying instrument type.

 Every table has a `Type` column naming its categories. `AssetAlloc` and `CanadianAssetAlloc` then carry one column per measure — `Long`, `LongRescaled`, `Net`, and `Short` — while `UnderlyingAssetAlloc` holds a single `UnderlyingInstruments` column of percentages.
 Because this is snapshot data rather than a series, you hand whole columns to Highcharts: `Type` becomes the axis categories, and each measure becomes a series: